pcboy/g81_relative/README.md

 ```

 You get the proper output relative to the center.
 You also get the degrees and fractional turns from the correct position for each screw.
-In the current example you should turn the upper left screw 50° clockwise.
+In the current example you should turn the upper left screw 50° counter clockwise.
 You can also access the converter directly online by going to: https://pcboy.github.io/g81_relative/

 # Contributors